History of Royal Palaces of Tehran

-Royal palaces of Tehran are part of Tehran’s tourist and historical attractions; The legacy left by the Qajar kings.
+Palaces in Tehran, the capital of ancient Persia are part of the tourist and historical attractions.
+The legacy left by the Qajar kings.
 Some of the Qajar palaces of Tehran were added to their spaces in later periods and renovations were made and used in them.
-Some of the palaces of Tehran were also destroyed, and new palaces were rebuilt in the Pahlavi period to make the glory of this rule more visible to the world.
+Some of the palaces in Tehran were also destroyed, and new Iranian palaces were rebuilt in the Pahlavi period to make the glory of this rule more visible to the world.

-The palaces that have survived from the Qajar period are simpler than the constructions of the Pahlavi period.
+The palaces in Iran that have survived from the Qajar period are simpler than the constructions of the Pahlavi period.
 Because Iran of the Pahlavi period sought to restore the glory of the ancient governments and had more political relations with foreign countries than during the Qajar period, for this purpose the palaces used in their era showed the most magnificent in the world.
-In this article, we try to introduce the most important royal palaces of Tehran.
+In this article, we try to introduce the most important palaces in Tehran.

 Golestan Palace

-Golestan Palace is a historical complex that is a relic of the time of Shah Abbas Safavid and is definitely one of the royal palaces of Tehran.
+Golestan Palace is a historical complex that is a relic of the time of Shah Abbas Safavid and is one of the royal palaces of Tehran.
 Its history dates back to 988 AH.
-This palace underwent changes during the Zandieh period, but the most important period of this royal palace can be attributed to Agha Mohammad Khan Qajar.
+This Iran palace changed during the Zandieh period, but the most important period of this royal palace can be attributed to Agha Mohammad Khan Qajar.

-This magnificent palace, which combines Iranian and European architecture, has been inscribed on the UNESCO World Heritage List.
-Golestan Palace contains 12 halls and sections, and each one is a great reminder of why this palace had been registered in the UNESCO world heritage list.
+This magnificent palace, which combines Iranian and European architecture, has been inscribed on the UNESCO World Heritage Sites of Iran List.
+Golestan Palace contains 12 halls and sections, and each one is a great reminder of why this palace had been registered in the UNESCO World Heritage list.

 Sa’d Abad Historical Complex

-One of the main customs and rules of any palace is to have multiple doors for different purposes.
-In the study of palaces in the world, we come to the conclusion that the existence of different doors had its own philosophy of existence.
+One of the main customs and rules of Iranian palaces is to have multiple doors for different purposes.
+In the study of palaces in the world, we conclude that the existence of different doors had its philosophy of existence.
 Large doors for entry or exit of parades and government guards and other doors for administrative and service affairs and so on.

 That is why this palace has eight entrance doors.
 This palace, like Golestan Palace, has several sections.
-The most popular of these sections include Ahmad Shahi Palace, Citizen’s Palace/ the Green Museum Palace, Nation Museum Palace / White House, Gholamreza Palace, Shams palace.
+The most popular of these sections include Ahmad Shahi Palace, Citizen’s Palace/ the Green Museum Palace, Nation Museum Palace / White House, Gholamreza Palace, and Shams Palace.

 Niavaran Complex

-Also, beautiful beds, mirrors and embossed tiles can be seen.
+Also, beautiful beds, mirrors, and embossed tiles can be seen.
 In this palace, exquisite paintings by famous local and foreign painters are remembered.
-Valuable handmade carpets and precious dishes and decorative items are other spectacular objects in Niavaran Palace.
+Valuable handmade carpets precious dishes and decorative items are other spectacular objects in Niavaran Palace.

 Inside Niavaran Palace, all the old furniture is still there and the furniture, curtains, decorative items, and valuable works of Iranian and foreign artists that were in this building during the time of Mohammad Reza Shah Pahlavi remain there.